alfecjo/picodevfirmware/README.md

 ## 💼 EmbarcaTech 2025 – Modular Projects with Raspberry Pi Pico

-A hands-on exploration of embedded systems using sensors, simulations, and graphical displays programmed in C/C++ and tested with Bitdoglab.
+A hands-on exploration of embedded systems using sensors, simulations, and graphical displays programmed in C/C++ and tested with [BitDogLab](https://github.com/BitDogLab) environment.

 ---